photo of doctor patient consultation

 NSCLC can have different EGFR mutations.
 Your EGFR test results will tell your doctor what specific type of EGFR mutation your lung cancer has.

-About 10%-15% of NSCLCs have a mutation that means it’s likely to respond to treatment with one of the more commonly used EGFR inhibitors or TKIs.
+About 10%-15% of NSCLCs have a mutation that makes them more likely to respond to treatment with one of the more commonly used EGFR inhibitors or TKIs.

-Doctors used to use chemotherapy for this type of EGFR-positive NSCLC.
+Earlier, doctors used chemotherapy for this type of EGFR-positive NSCLC.
 Your doctor may still use chemo to treat it at first.
-But now there are targeted treatments for this type of EGFR mutation, too.
+But now there are targeted treatments for this type of EGFR mutation.

-In 2021, the FDA approved two drugs -- mobocertinib and amivantamab-vmjw -- for advanced NSCLC with EGFR exon 20 mutations.
-Both target this EGFR mutation.
-They’re approved for use if your SCLC with an EGFR exon 20 insertion keeps growing after chemotherapy.
+In 2021, the FDA approved amivantamab-vmjw, an EGFR and MET bispecific antibody, for advanced NSCLC with EGFR exon 20 mutations.
+It's approved for use if your SCLC with an EGFR exon 20 insertion keeps growing after chemotherapy.

 What About Immunotherapy?

-But immunotherapy often doesn’t work well for treating EGFR-positive NSCLC.
-Scientists don’t really know why this is.
+However, immunotherapy often doesn’t work well for treating EGFR-positive NSCLC.
+Scientists don’t really know why.

 Studies are ongoing to understand this better and find even more ways to treat EGFR-positive NSCLC.